alire-project/alire/doc/getting-started.md

 You can download the last release of Alire at the [GitHub repository](https://github.com/alire-project/alire/releases).

-## `alr` on Linux and macOS
+## `alr` on Linux

-On Linux and macOS, `Alire` is simply provided in an archive.
+On Linux, `Alire` is simply provided in an archive.

 Once the archive is extracted you have to add `alr` in the environment `PATH`:
 ```bash
 $ export PATH=<PATH_TO_EXTRACTED>/bin/:$PATH
 ```

-You will also have to add your GNAT toolchain in the environment`PATH`.
+Alire provides GNAT toolchains hosted on x86-64 for Linux.
+If those toolchains do not work for you, or if you are on another host architecture like ARM, you have the option to look at the GNAT toolchains from the Linux distribution.

 ## `alr` on Windows